Day 20 of lockdown in southern España.

 Perhaps though – we’ll embrace our future experiences with more gratitude.
 Never again will we take for granted the embrace of a distant loved one.
 For now – you can plan for that next embrace.

-Thank you for stopping by.
-I hope you’re surviving quarantine.
+Thank you for reading!
+I hope you’re surviving your quarantine lockdown.
 Do you have any tips?
 Words of advice?
-I would love to hear from you.
+Leave a comment below.